Our response to injustice calls us to personal and social transformation

 We see spirituality and justice as one and commit ourselves to live this out in all our relationships.
-We are compelled personally and as a congregation to be the voice of Gospel justice in our world.
-Our response to injustice calls us to personal and social transformation.
+Systemic evils deprive people of their intrinsic rights and working to help restore these rights is the work of justice.

 Information from the Office of Peace, Justice and

 March 21, 2019

 All around the world on Friday, March 15, teens walked out of school to demand action on climate change.
 Here is what it looked like on Long Island. http://longisland.news12.com/story/40136142/students-on-li-worldwide-demand-action-against-climate-change?fbclid=IwAR1uUapRJTy8cHIbsvcpSIupMtesEGtXAxstrLcJIVz5kAmurPMEePpDLJI

 Sisters of St. Joseph in NY (Watertown, Rochester, Buffalo, Albany, Brentwood) along with other religious congregations and faith leaders continue to campaign for drivers licences for all capable drivers to increase assist our immigrant neighbors; increase public safety on the roads; and support working families.
 Here are the Senators currently co-sponsoring this NYS bill.
 Sepulvada, Bailey, Benjamin, Biaggi, Comrie, Gianaris, Goundardes, Harckham, Holyman, Jackson, Kavanagh, Krueger, Liu, May, Mayer, Montgomery, Myrie, Ramos, Rivera, Salazar, Serrano, Stavisky.
 If you state senator is not on this list, please contact them and urge them to co-sponsor.
 Find your state senator here: https://www.nysenate.gov/find-my-senator